rich-context-competition/rich-context-book-2019/combined_chapters/05-Rich_Context_Competition_Design.md

-By Andrew Gordon, Ekaterina Levitskaya, and Jonathan Morgan - New York University
+# Chapter 5 - Compettion Design  By Andrew Gordon, Ekaterina Levitskaya, and Jonathan Morgan - New York
+University

 *Jonathan Morgan designed and implemented the data annotation and